uncfez/webpage/content/publication/a-mixed-integer-linear-program-for-real-time-train-platforming-management/index.md

   - María Luz López-García
   - Luis Cadarso
   - Esteve Codina
-publication_short: Transportation Research Procedia, Vol. 62, 2022, Pages 815-823
+publication_short: Transportation Research Procedia, Volume 62, 2022, pages 815-823
 abstract: "Unexpected events may perturb operations and generate conflicts that must be addressed promptly to limit delay propagation and other negative impacts on the network.
 The real-time railway traffic management problem deals